anegg0/w/README.md

 # **W**, Crypto-Assets Watermarking Using Steganography

-This repo helps you add an invsible watermark (using Steganography/Data-hiding) to graphical assets and mint them as NFTs on EVM chains.
+This repo helps you embed a crypto-signature (using Steganography/Data-hiding) to graphical assets and mint them as NFTs on EVM chains.

-The graphical asset itself can be verified on-chain using the watermark.
+The graphical asset itself can be verified on-chain using the watermark .

 This repository is based on: